 The settings on these pages define the playback and tracking for each mode.

 Specific settings for an opened project can be set on the Project Override subpage.

 There are the following modes:

-- Demo Mode
+- o Demo Mode

-- Practice Mode
+- o Practice Mode

 - Test Mode

 - Concurrent Mode

 - Guided Presentation Mode

-- Free Presentation Mode
+- o Free Presentation Mode

-• Macro Fallback Defaults
+Macro Fallback Defaults

-The Macro Fallback Defaults area includes the fallback settings for all and deactivated (green lamp) parameters of the macros.
+The Macro Fallback Defaults area includes the fallback settings for all and deactivated (green lamp \square) parameters of the macros.